bluekitchen/btstack/port/windows-winusb-intel/README.md

-# BTstack port for Windows Systems with Intel Wireless 8260/8265 Controllers
+# BTstack Port for Windows Systems with Intel Wireless 8260/8265 Controllers

 Same as port/windows-winusb, but customized for Intel Wireless 8260 and 8265 Controllers.
 These controller require firmware upload and configuration to work.
 Firmware and config is downloaded from the Linux firmware repository.